Skip to main content

 1. NDIA-Managed

-When your plan is NDIA-managed, the National Disability Insurance Agency directly manages your funding.
-You can only use registered NDIS providers - unregistered providers cannot be paid from NDIA-managed budgets.
+• You can only use providers registered through the NDIS - unregistered providers cannot be paid from NDIA-managed budgets

 Flourish Health is an NDIS-aligned (unregistered) provider.
 We work exclusively with plan-managed and self-managed participants.
 If your plan is NDIA-managed and you want to access our services, you can request a change to plan-managed or self-managed funding at your next plan review.